20Minuten/JSBestPractices/README.md

 ## All the other Rules
 Javascript is untyped.
 Keep it this way.

 Don't try any clever optimisation.
-The compiler is almost certainly better at it that you are.
+The compiler is almost certainly better at it than you are.

 ## Chapter 1
 ### Use JavaScript